orchestron-orchestrator/sorespo/docs/tutorials/run-on-linux.md

 </data>
 ```

-We send this configuration to Orchestron in the same way as we did above:
+We send this configuration to SORESPO in the same way as we did above:
 ```shell
 FILE="tutorial-add-lju.xml" make send-config
 ```